 As well as representing Lufthansa in the UK, Jones Day also advises the airline in Germany.
 However, in the previous German proceedings, Jones Day also worked alongside Hamburg-based patent attorney firm Glawe Delfs Moll.

-Jones Day and Lufthansa have worked together in Germany since 2010, after Munich partner Gert Jaekel brought the client over from his previous position at Latham & Watkins.
+Jones Day and Lufthansa have worked together in Germany since 2010, after Munich partner Gerd Jaekel brought the client over from his previous position at Latham & Watkins.

 In the UK, this is the first time Jones Day has worked with Lufthansa.
 However, the firm now advises the airline on a range of issues.
 Jones Day also represents Lufthansa in France where partner Thomas Bouvet leads the case.